 Trial closes are simple questions that not only give you a chance to take your customer's "buying temperature," but also gain their commitment to move to the next step.
-Trial closes can be as simple as asking your customer "Do you agree with what we've covered so far?."
+Trial closes can be as simple as asking your customer "Do you agree with what we've covered so far?"
 Trial closes are also great ways to uncover any objections that your customer may have.
 Often, customer objections are never presented until the final close.
 When this happens, it is often too late to save the opportunity.
 Getting customer objections out during the presentation allows you to more immediately address the objections and affords you time to either redesign your end solution or consult with your sales manager or fellow sales professionals on methods to overcome the objection.

 One or Many

 If you are confident with your presentation skills, going it alone allows you to control the flow and tempo of the presentation and eliminates the possibility of your customer disliking one of your presenters.
-Going it alone is usually the best choice is you have established strong and positive rapport with your customers, but is not a good idea if your rapport is lacking.
+Going it alone is usually the best choice if you have established a strong and positive rapport with your customers, but is not a good idea if your rapport is lacking.

 You should also think about asking co-workers to join your presentation if your presentation skills are weak or if your presentation involves technical discussions that are behind your skills set.
-One important thing to keep in mind for those who are presenting technical presentations: Make sure that your technical specialist does not use tech jargon that your customers won't understand or that your customers are tech savvy.
+One important thing to keep in mind for those who are presenting technical presentations: Make sure that your technical specialist does not use tech jargon that your customers won't understand or that your customers are tech-savvy.

 If your office is either located in the basement of your home or an office building last renovated in 1974, you may want to consider hosting your presentation at an off-site location.
 Many hotels have meeting rooms that can be rented out and can help create a positive impression on your customer.
 Never just go on reviews when it comes to choosing a location.
 You need to visit any location you are considering and make sure that the presentation room meets your and your customer's expected standards.